-Short and long term exposure to smoke can lead to lung and throat irritation due to its hot and dry energy.
+Short and long-term exposure to smoke can lead to lung and throat irritation due to its hot and dry energy.
 The smoke is often filled with tiny particles of pollution that further cause further stress onto the entire body.
-It's important to remember that our respiratory system is extremely sensitive and always in direct connection with the outside world.
+It's important to remember that our respiratory system is susceptible and always directly connected with the outside world.
 It is also directly interconnected with the lymphatic system- which works to filter the blood and keep the body free of pathogens.
-Not to mention that exposure to fire, smoke, and high toxins is itself a fearful experience that causes the nervous system to jump into a sympathetic state.
+Not to mention that exposure to fire, smoke, and high toxins is a fearful experience that causes the nervous system to jump into a sympathetic state.

 How do you know if you're affected by the smoke?

 Persistent cough, phlegm, wheeze, scratchy throat, or irritated sinuses